sass/sass/doc-src/SASS_CHANGELOG.md

 * Rounding numbers now respects Sass's precision setting for numbers very close to half an integer.

+* In compressed mode, numbers between -1 and 1 now have the leading 0 omitted.

 ## 3.4.19 (09 October 2015)

 * Sass numeric equality now better handles float-point errors.
 Any